 Half the entire webpage might be cut off-screen, the text might be way too small for them to read, it may be impossible for the user to navigate around your site.
-Effectively you’ve lost them and they move on away from your website.
+Effectively you’ve lost them, and they move on away from your website.

-Images are stretched, pixelated or otherwise of poor quality
+Images are stretched, pixelated, or otherwise of poor quality

-Some images may be forced to stretch if they are too small or not the right dimensions, while others may be too big and if your website isn’t programmed with the right styling, it might force the rest of your content out of the way or break the flow of the content altogether.
+Some images may be forced to stretch if they are too small or not the right dimensions, while others may be too big, and if your website isn’t programmed with the proper styling, it might force the rest of your content out of the way or break the flow of the content altogether.
 Always make sure the images used are the right proportions or that your website is programmed to style and fit the image correctly.
 And always ensure the image you are using is of good quality.

 The website takes forever to load or feels sluggish to scroll and navigate

-The website might have a bunch of programming code not packaged correctly, leading it to load programming code that doesn’t need to be used at that exact point in time, it could be because your site is trying to load photos whose file sizes are way too big.
+The website might have a bunch of programming code not packaged correctly, leading it to load programming code that doesn’t need to be used at that exact point in time; it could be because your site is trying to load photos whose file sizes are way too big.
 WordPress websites, in particular, are notorious for being slow if they have too many plugins installed.

 Google also tends to favor websites with much faster loading times when it comes to determining which websites show up sooner than others in search results.